 Switching to this focus on relationships before in-groups and out-groups start to form around social identities, including age, profession, and location, can help keep the team growing in the right direction.

 “We naturally tend to gravitate towards people who are like us — younger employees all going out to lunch or happy hours together,” Pastorek said.
 “Conversely, the older workers might be going out to lunch together or they have kids who are on the same soccer team.

 “Both H.R. and departmental management should be strategic about getting people together during the work day to do things that everybody can be available for and enjoy.
 It might be lunch; it might be some kind of a special working session.
 It’s important to integrate relationship-building within our daily work, so that everyone has the opportunity to get to know each other as professionals and as interesting people.”

 Participants in the “Beyond Generational Stereotypes” session learn why ageism is harmful to organizations, teams and individuals, and how to be more confident speaking up in advocacy of more age-diversity at all levels of the organization.

 They also learn how to break through the lines that can divide generations.

-Link & Learns are complimentary one-hour, online sessions offered by the KU Edwards Campus in Overland Park.
+Explore more Link & Learn opportunities, which are complimentary one-hour, online sessions offered by the KU Edwards Campus in Overland Park.
 Events focused on workplace communication help you learn practical strategies for your workplace, backed by the latest organizational communication and management research.